laughingwithu/Essence_demo/README.md

 #Acknowledgements

-[Essence](https://github.com/felixgirault/essence) was created by [Félix Girault](https://github.com/felixgirault) and is licenced unde The FreeBSD License.
+[Essence](https://github.com/felixgirault/essence) was created by [Félix Girault](https://github.com/felixgirault) and is licenced under The FreeBSD License.